THOMASELOVE/432-classes-2025/class23/README.md

 ## Agenda

 - Using `coxph()` and then `cph()` from the **rms** package to estimate and assess Cox propoprtional hazards regression models

+## A few thoughts on the adjusted R-square statistic

+In linear regression work, the "adjusted R-square" statistic attempts to use the same data to fit the model and evaluate it, through applying a penalty based on the number of coefficient estimates that need to be developed and the sample size.
+This summary is somewhat interesting, and has some value occasionally.
+However, I usually avoid placing much weight on the summary statistic "adjusted R-square" to describe the predictive quality of a model, in favor of a validated R-square statistic, which might include:

+- the "optimism-corrected" results of a bootstrap validation (as in `validate` for an `ols` fit)
+- the r-square value observed when applying a model fit in a training sample to holdout data in a test sample
+- some other cross-validated r-square statistic, as can be developed using the `rsample` and `yardstick` packages (see, for example, Chapters 9 and 10 in [Tidy Modeling with R](https://www.tmwr.org/).

+So my main point is that I wouldn't use adjusted R-square much (if at all) in linear regression, instead using a better method to assess predictive power in linear regression.

 ## Sources